Widge-5/Sinden_Lightgun_Autostart/README.md

 A utility to automatically start and stop Sinden Lightgun used in RetroPie, with options.

 ## How to install
 **If you already have an older version of the install script, you should delete it first.
 It will not be overwritten by the wget command below**

+**If you already have some other autostart utility in place, and you want to remove this one, make sure you purge the other one first.
+There's no telling what those two guys will get up to if left alone in the same space!**

 If running from the Pi itself with a connected keyboard, press `F4` to exit EmulationStation and reach the command line.